Achilles Heels for AGI/ASI via Decision Theoretic Adversaries: Introduction

 \begin{enumerate} \item \emph{Implantability:} being possible to introduce via design or training. \item \emph{Stability:} remaining in a system over time. \item \emph{Impairment:} causing failures in niche situations. \item \emph{Subtlety:} not (significantly) harming performance in typical situations. \end{enumerate}

 From this follows the key insight of this work, the Achilles Heel hypothesis: \textit{Being a highly-successful goal-oriented agent does not imply a lack of decision theoretic vulnerabilities in adversarial situations.
-Highly intelligent systems can stably possess ``Achilles Heels'' which cause these.} Notably, this would be falsifiable via showing that AI systems at or above the level of AGI could rarely or never be built in such a way that caused them to have these types of ``obvious'' failure modes.
+Highly intelligent systems can stably possess ``Achilles Heels'' which cause these.} This would be falsifiable via showing that AI systems at or above the level of AGI could rarely or never be built in such a way that caused them to have such failure modes.

-The goal of this paper is to survey and augment works in decision theory in context of the this hypothesis toward a better understanding of how to model advanced AI systems and design them to be more controllable and robust.
+This paper surveys and augments works in decision theory in context of the this hypothesis toward a better understanding of how to model advanced AI systems and design them to be more controllable and robust.
 Here, it is argued that a number of decision theoretic weaknesses have the potential to be Achilles Heels including some with useful prospects for containment and others with the potential to cause undesirable failures.
 In particular, novel contributions are made in addressing how Achilles Heels can be implanted into systems.
 Following a discussion of related works in Section \ref{related_work}, Section \ref{survey} surveys nine Achilles Heels (which are summarized later in Table \ref{tab:comments}), and Section \ref{meta} addresses meta considerations.
-For a brief, jargon-free summary of this paper's key ideas meant for readers new to the field, see the Appendix.
+For a brief, jargon-free summary of this paper's key ideas, see the Appendix.